-Students will be evaluated though group projects (40%), weekly quizzes on required readings and lectures (25%), a final exam (25%), and participation in class (10%).
-Quizzes and exams are closed book; however, 1 page of notes (front and back) is allowed.
+Students will be evaluated though group projects (40%), weekly quizzes on lectures (30%), and a final exam (30%).
+Quizzes and exams are closed book; however, 1 page of hand written notes (front and back) is allowed.
 Quizzes must be completed in the first 15 minutes of lecture class.
 Therefore, attendance to lecture is required.
 Absences will not count towards administrative fail but students are responsible for any missed work.
 Missed quizzes and exams due to un-excused absences will received no credit.